Brightest-Sunshine/correlation-analysis-of-plasma/README.md

-# correlation-analysis-of-plasma
+# Correlation analysis

- research work on correlation analysis of plasma in tokamak
+ Research work on correlation analysis of plasma in tokamak